 - You can now add the ‘All Lights ON’ and ‘All Lights OFF’ bots to the action sections of meshbots that have completely different triggers.

-- This first example shows a global meshbot triggered by a hallway light switch.
+- This first example shows a reference meshbot triggered by a hallway light switch.

 - Ordinarily, the hallway switch will only turn on the hallway lights.
 By adding a ‘repeat’ function to the switch trigger, and using the ‘All Lights On’ meshbot as the action, you can also make it turn on all house lights IF you quickly flick the switch on-off twice.